June 14, 2023 Thibodaux, La.

 Photo: Volunteers from the Friday, May 26th iris planting pose for the final goodby photo.

-Fontenot went back to the planting site that evening and dropped one 4" panel down on both water control structures, and turned the pump on.
-By the end of the next day, the water level had risen to the top of the panel, which got some water around most of the irises that had been planted that week.
+Fontenot went back to the planting site that evening and dropped two 4" panels down on both water control structures, and turned the pump on.
+By the end of the next day, the water level had risen to the top of the bottom panels, which got some water around most of the irises that had been planted that week.
 Salathe returned to the wetlands two days after the last planting to pick up about 1,200 irises that were left over because there was not enough time to plant them.
 "The volunteers for both events were hot and worn out anyway by the end of the events, so these irises likely would not have been planted even if more time was available, " he said.
 He planted another 200 irises while he was there.

 Salathe texted Fontenot and told him if he could get the water level up 1" all of the irises would either have some water around them or at least be in moist ground.
 Fontenot turned on the pump that evening.
 The water level rose the 1" by the following morning, when he turned the pump off again.